sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/scripts/README.md

 ### `download_clip.py`

-Downloads CLIP models required for YOLOe text prompts functionality.
+Downloads the MobileCLIP model required for YOLOe text prompts functionality.

-- **Purpose:** Ensures that required CLIP models are available for text-based detection in the `find` tool.
+- **Purpose:** Ensures that the required MobileCLIP model is available for text-based detection in the `find` tool.
 - **Functionality:**
-  - Checks if CLIP is installed, and installs it if necessary
   - Downloads the MobileCLIP model required for YOLOe text prompts
-  - Places models in both the models directory and root directory for compatibility
+  - Places the model in both the models directory and root directory for compatibility
 - **Usage:** Run directly or through the provided command-line entry point.

 **Command-line Usage:**